pyordanovdev/weather-app-react/README.md

    npm run dev
 ```

+## 👨‍💻 Find the app live at https://react-weather-app-vite.netlify.app/

 The app should now be running locally, and you can open it in your browser to start exploring the features!